Cold cathode: Applications

 Cold cathodes are used in cold-cathode rectifiers, such as the crossatron and mercury-arc valves, and cold-cathode amplifiers, such as in automatic message accounting and other pseudospark switching applications.
 Other examples include the thyratron, krytron, sprytron, and ignitron tubes.

-A common cold-cathode application is in neon signs and other locations where the ambient temperature is likely to drop well below freezing, The Clock Tower, Palace of Westminster (Big Ben) uses cold-cathode lighting behind the clock faces where continual striking and failure to strike in cold weather would be undesirable.
+A common cold-cathode application is in neon signs and other locations where the ambient temperature is likely to drop well below freezing, The Elizabeth Tower, Palace of Westminster uses cold-cathode lighting behind the clock faces where continual striking and failure to strike in cold weather would be undesirable.
 Large cold-cathode fluorescent lamps (CCFLs) have been produced in the past and are still used today when shaped, long-life linear light sources are required.
 As of 2011, miniature CCFLs were extensively used as backlights for computer and television liquid-crystal displays.
 CCFL lifespans vary in LCD televisions depending on transient voltage surges and temperature levels in usage environments.